iszczesniak/cpp/containers/index.md

 ## Move semantics for element types

 We can move elements into containers: it's enough to make sure that the element we insert is used in an rvalue.
+We can also move from an element of a sequence container.
 Example:

 {% highlight c++ %}
 {% include_relative element_move.cc %}